Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Experiments

 \section{Experiments}

 For all experiments, we first pretrain the encoder model with a contrastive loss (MoCo, within-image or cross-image).
-The noisy pairs used in pretraining are characterized by $r_{img}$ and $r_{pairs}$, which we vary between experiments, to detect how these parameters relate to the downstream performance.
+The noisy pairs used in pretraining are characterized by $r_{pairs}$ and $r_{img}$, which we vary between experiments, to detect how these parameters relate to the downstream performance.
 We keep the model weights with the best validation loss in pretraining.
 The validation set is always free of noise.
 We add a segmentation head after the final convolutional layer of the frozen pretrained encoder.
 The segmentation head is trained on the noise-free training set and evaluated on the test set.
+This training procedure is also visualized in \autoref{fig:contrastive-basics}.